kwopera/kwt/reviews.md

 <h3 id="reviews"><a href="{{ "/reviews.html" | absolute_url }}#reviews">REVIEWS</a></h3>
 <br/>

+\_"As spunky Alfredo, Kang Wang not only looks the part but is blessed with a powerfully expressive tenor voice.
+Moreover, he is immersed in the role’s vocal highs and dramatic lows.
+His stage presence is handsomely compelling."

+-- <a href ="http://www.stagenoise.com/review/2024/la-traviata" target="_blank">Stage Noise</a>

 _"Kang Wang lent his seemingly effortless tenor to an unforgettable 'Che gelida manina'"_

 -- <a href ="https://mdtheatreguide.com/2023/05/opera-review-puccinis-la-boheme-presented-by-the-washington-national-opera-at-the-kennedy-center/" target="_blank"> MD Theatre Guide </a>